|

 Jade Dragon Snow Mountain (Yulong Mountain)

-13 peaks, among which Shanzidou is the highest one with an altitude of
+of 13 peaks, among which Shanzidou is the highest one with an

-miles).
-Looking from Lijiang Old Town in the south which is 15
+kilometers (13 miles).
+Looking from Lijiang Old Town in the south

-kilometers (nine miles) away, the snow-covered and fog-enlaced
+which is 15 kilometers (nine miles) away, the snow-covered and

-mountain resembles a jade dragon lying in the clouds, hence, the name
+fog-enlaced mountain resembles a jade dragon lying in the clouds,

 Use your browsers "Go Back" button to return to the